 Yamaha DGX-660 has an increased polyphony compared to the DGX-650 model.
 The polyphony reaches 192-note maximum from a previous 128.
 Yamaha Educational Suite (Y.E.S.) which should be very useful to beginners is also another fantastic feature to look in to, and we are going to talk about that later in the review.

 Features of the Yamaha DGX 660

-Features are considered amongst the most essential parts within any digital piano, and this is true since they are responsible for sound quality, performance, and much more.
-Yamaha, for that fact, has never disappointed in delivering market quality pianos with digital features hence, making the brand maintain a competitive, productive business.
+Features are considered among the most essential parts within any digital piano, and this is true since they are responsible for sound quality, performance, and much more.
+Yamaha has never disappointed in delivering market quality pianos with digital features hence, making the brand maintain a competitive, productive business.
 Yamaha has for a long time been producing some good pianos with excellent features.
 We are going to outline these features below.

 Just like the DGX-650’s amazing specs were, so are the new model DGX-660’s are but on this model, they are a bit more detailed to fit the user’s specifications.
 There’s a vivid difference seen from the height, depth, size, and also weight of this DGX-660.
 The piano is 5.7” high without a stand and 29.9” high with the stand included, and for an 88-key keyboard, it’s actually standard height.

 The DGX-660 is bigger and heavier than other models released under the portable line.
-The design for that matter is one to talk about.
 It has a sturdy, well-built standard stand to offer needed support to the piano considering its weight.
 The stand is available in both black and white colors and consists of wooden side panels.